dotnet/roslyn/.github/PULL_REQUEST_TEMPLATE.md

 **Test documentation updated?**

-If this is a new non-compiler feature, update https://github.com/dotnet/roslyn/wiki/Manual-Testing once you know which release it is targeting.		 +If this is a new non-compiler feature, or a significant improvement to an existing feature, update https://github.com/dotnet/roslyn/wiki/Manual-Testing once you know which release it is targeting.
+If this is a new non-compiler feature or a significant improvement to an existing feature, update https://github.com/dotnet/roslyn/wiki/Manual-Testing once you know which release it is targeting.